ecastera1/PlaylandLLM/README.md

 * Encapsulate Pytorch and Transformers complexities of dealing with large models with limited resources
 * Loading and inference for GPU, CPU, datatypes FP32, FP16, INT8, quantization, spread accross devices, etc.
-* Support for PEFT adapters models
+* Support for **PEFT adapters** models
-* Support for bitsandbytes, accelerate
+* Support for **bitsandbytes, accelerate**
-* Test any Huggingface models from the community from different families GPT-J, Pythia, Bloom, LLaMA, Vicuna, Alpaca, or any other LLM supported by Huggingface's transformer text-generation locally in your computer without the need of 3rd party paid APIs or keys.
+* Test any **Huggingface** models from the community from different families **GPT-J, Pythia, Bloom, LLaMA, Vicuna, Alpaca**, or any other LLM supported by Huggingface's transformer text-generation locally in your computer without the need of 3rd party paid APIs or keys.
 * Compare model performance and outputs.
 * Command line readline interface CLI to interactively enter prompts, change runtime model paramenters, chat from terminal.
 History, tab completion...
 Easy to add more commands.
 * Loading time is critical in testing as model sizes increases.
 Load the model once, interact with it while keeping in memory.